July 21, 2025 • min read

 How GLP-1s contribute to lean mass loss

 GLP-1 medications mimic a hormone that helps regulate hunger and digestion.
 By reducing appetite and slowing the rate of digestion, patients tend to eat smaller portions and less frequently.
-This reduces calorie intake and results in weight lost on the scale.
+This leads to a significant reduction in calorie intake, contributing to weight loss observed on the scale.₁

 Importantly, not all weight lost is fat.